NathaanTFM/arm7decomp/README.md

 # arm7decomp
 decomp of the arm7 binary (mongoose)

 So far I'm only reversing the wifi driver (NitroWireless/Marionea).
-Current names for registers are from nocash (gbatek).
+Current names for I/O ports are from nocash (gbatek).

 - twlsdk 5.5 mongoose_sub.sbin using types and names from mongoose_sub.nef